Brad Freeman

 Decoding this, the underlying PowerShell command to be executed is revealed.

-The below telemetry snapshot shows the process chain initiated from running this file
+The below telemetry snapshot shows the process chain initiated by running this file.

 This next sample involved a similar fraudulent popup advising the user to select a ‘View’ icon, which masked a malicious embedded script: ‘press to unlock.vbs’.

 Analysing the contents of this script reveals several layers of obfuscation employed by the author.
-The malware author in this case is attempting to both evade detection by automated scanners and inhibit reverse-engineering activities by assigning variables to randomly generated words, and formulaically extracting certain characters from these variables to be executed as a command.
+In this case, the malware author is attempting to both evade detection by automated scanners and inhibit reverse-engineering activities by assigning variables to randomly generated words and formulaically extracting certain characters from these variables to be executed as a command.

 Looking toward the end of this script, we observe a call to create a WScript shell, which is used to run the resulting obfuscated command.

-Modifying the script to instead echo this command instead of executing it, and then running this modified script, reveals the unobfuscated contents intended to be run by the original author.
+Modifying the script to echo this command instead of executing it and then running this modified script reveals the unobfuscated contents intended to be run by the original author.

 As seen above, the deobfuscated script appears to use an instance of VBScript to run a created ‘.txt’ file.
 This file uses a ‘.txt’ file extension to evade detection and lower suspicions.
 Opening this file, a similar level of obfuscation can be seen, using random words and concatenating different parts of these variables to create the desired command.

-Executing this malware in a sandbox environment, monitored by the SenseOn agent, several malicious actions can be observed both from analysis of raw ingested telemetry and looking at the relevant security observations generated by SenseOn.
+Executing this malware in a sandbox environment, monitored by the SenseOn agent, several malicious actions can be observed from analysis of raw ingested telemetry and relevant security observations generated by SenseOn.

 The malware then abused the native ‘regsvr32.exe’ process to run a series of malicious binaries with seemingly randomly generated names, some of which were executed with the ‘/scomma’ argument, all run from the \AppData\Local\Temp directory.